-But Republicans were on relatively firmer political ground in 2011 when they pressed Obama for a deficit reduction plan in exchange for cooperation on the debt limit.
+But Republicans were on relatively firmer political ground in 2011 when they pressed Obama for a deficit reduction plan in exchange for Democratic cooperation on the debt limit.
 After Democrats complained about “hostage-taking” and risking a calamitous default on the debt, Senate Minority Leader Mitch McConnell candidly explained that the debt limit is “a hostage that’s worth ransoming … it focuses the Congress on something that must be done.”
 Even Obama had embraced a deficit reduction target a year earlier, so Republicans didn’t seem out of line, and they avoided political damage.

 But to appear reasonable, Democrats need to lay out reasonable criteria for cooperation.
 Asking for the moon, then bargaining down, risks the appearance of both sides playing political games with people’s lives.

 For example, Democratic leaders could say, “Democrats will support a government operations bill that allows our government to operate.
 This is not the time to ram through radical policy changes that could upset government functions without robust debate and public input.”
 A similar principle can be articulated when dealing with a debt-limit increase if Republicans try to tack on extraneous policy riders: “The debt limit ensures the Treasury can pay debts already issued due to past congressional spending.
 We should responsibly take care of our debt obligations now, and save other policy debates for later.”